-Plan Category: Equity compensation plans approved by security holders (1) Number of securities to be issued upon exercise of outstanding options (a) 9,297,420 (2) exercis outstand ed-average se price of ling options b)(\$) 2.38 (3) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) 837,381 (4) Equity compensation plans not approved by security holders - Total 9,297,420 \$ 2.38 837,381
+Number of remaining as Number of securities to be securities of exercise price of exercise price of outstanding options outstanding options outstanding options reflected in Plan Category: Number of remaining as promaining of the securities to be securities t vailable for der equity ion plans securities n column Equity compensation plans approved by security holders (1) 9,297,420 (2) \$ 2.38 (3) 837,381(4) Equity compensation plans not approved by security holders - - - Total 9,297,420 \$ 2.38 837,381

-(1) Includes the 2006 Employee, Director and Consultant Stock Plan (2006 Incentive Plan), the 2016 Equity Incentive Plan (2016 Incentive Plan), the 2020 Equity Incentive Plan (2020 Incentive Plan), the Employee Stock Purchase Plan (ESPP), the 2011 Second Amended and Restated Bonus-to-Options Program and the 2015 Third Amended and Restated Bonus-to-Options Program.

-(2) Includes 52,736 RSUs that were outstanding on December 31, 2024 under the 2016 Incentive Plan and 3,717,523 RSUs that were outstanding on December 31, 2024 under the 2020 Incentive Plan.
-RSU awards may be settled only for shares of Common Stock on a one-for-one basis.

-(3) Only option awards were used in computing the weighted-average exercise price.

-(4) This amount represents 662,106 shares of Common Stock available for issuance under the 2020 Incentive Plan and 175,275 shares of Common Stock available for issuance under the ESPP, all of which were subject to purchase under the offering period in effect as of December 31, 2024, which offering period ended on February 28, 2025.
+- (1) Includes the 2006 Employee, Director and Consultant Stock Plan (2006 Incentive Plan), the 2016 Equity Incentive Plan (2016 Incentive Plan), the 2020 Equity Incentive Plan (2020 Incentive Plan), the Employee Stock Purchase Plan (ESPP), the 2011 Second Amended and Restated Bonus-to-Options Program and the 2015 Third Amended and Restated Bonus-to-Options Program. - (2) Includes 52,736 RSUs that were outstanding on December 31, 2024 under the 2016 Incentive Plan and 3,717,523 RSUs that were outstanding on December 31, 2024 under the 2020 Incentive Plan.
+RSU awards may be settled only for shares of Common Stock on a one-for-one basis. - (3) Only option awards were used in computing the weighted-average exercise price. - (4) This amount represents 662,106 shares of Common Stock available for issuance under the 2020 Incentive Plan and 175,275 shares of Common Stock available for issuance under the ESPP, all of which were subject to purchase under the offering period in effect as of December 31, 2024, which offering period ended on February 28, 2025.
 Awards available for grant under the Company's 2020 Incentive Plan include stock options, stock appreciation rights, restricted stock, RSUs, other stock awards, performance awards, and any combination of the foregoing awards.
-The number of shares of our Common Stock reserved for issuance under our 2020 Incentive Plan will automatically increase on the first day of each fiscal year by 4% of the number of shares of Common Stock reserved for issuance under our 2020 Incentive Plan will automatically increase on the first day of each fiscal year by 4% of the number of shares of Common Stock reserved for issuance under our ESPP will automatically increase of our Common Stock at a discount.
+The number of shares of our Common Stock reserved for issuance under our 2020 Incentive Plan will automatically increase on the first day of each fiscal year by 4% of the number of shares of Common Stock outstanding on the immediately preceding December 31 or such lesser amount as is determined by our board of directors.
+The ESPP provides the opportunity for eligible coworkers to acquire shares of our Common Stock at a discount.
 The number of shares of our Common Stock reserved for issuance under our ESPP will automatically increase on the first day of each fiscal year by the lesser of (i) 1% of the number of shares of Common Stock issued and outstanding on the immediately preceding December 31, (ii) 338,106 shares of our Common Stock or (iii) such lesser amount as is determined by our board of directors.